-At the University of Minnesota's Humphrey School of Public Affairs you have the best of both worlds: a close-knit learning community coupled with the resources of one of the country's largest and most respected research universities.
-As a student at the Humphrey School, you have access to academic and professional advising from faculty members who are leaders in their fields, and a curriculum designed to prepare you to pursue a leadership role in your community.
+At the University of Minnesota's Humphrey School of Public Affairs, you have the best of both worlds: a close-knit learning community coupled with the resources of one of the country's largest and most respected research universities.

 MDP Master of Development Practice in International Development

-MS Master of Science in Science, Technology and Environmental Policy;
+MS-STEP Master of Science in Science, Technology and Environmental Policy

 MPA mid-career Master of Public Affairs